skarfie123/detectron2_pdm/obervations.md

 # Observations from the test sets

-M 042 refers to image 42 from the M set.
+M, 042 refers to image 42 from the M and G sets.

 ## Contrast (missing)